bpluhar/safe-rng/README.md

 FairJS is released under the MIT license and is free for personal and commercial use.

-Please refer to the wiki if you dont understand how to implement it :D https://github.com/Disemerge/fairjs/wiki/API
+Please refer to the wiki if you don't understand how to implement it :D https://github.com/Disemerge/fairjs/wiki/API